AmitIITK1/Python-Problems/README.md

-# Python-Problems
+Problems
-Here, I am writing daily 10 Python Problems  that I have practised and solved
+Here, I am writing daily 10 Python Problems  that I have practised and solved and with time I would update with DSA problems